oppia/oppia-web-developer-docs/Installing-Oppia(Vagrant).md

 _Note: The instructions on this page were last tested by @dawsoneliasen on 7/29/2018 on Windows 10, and they worked successfully._

+*For information on issues that may occasionally arise with the installation process, please see the [Troubleshooting](https://github.com/oppia/oppia/wiki/Troubleshooting) page.*

 ## What is Vagrant?

 While Oppia can be built on any OS that supports Python, Node.js, and its other fundamental parts, all the build and startup scripts are targeted for Linux systems.
 This means that for Windows, the best path is to install via our supported Vagrant build.